ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts no. of dirctories and subdirectories
+script that displays 10 newest files in current d